-Please click here to download our child protection policy.
+Please click here to download our Safeguarding and Child Protection policy.

 What happens if the school has a concern about a child ?